 The NMLS website lists licensing information and requirements and contains a checklist to ensure that you have submitted all required jurisdiction-specific documents to the Department.
 These documents are included with the applicable checklist and document instruction forms in NMLS.
 Your application is not considered complete until the Department receives all Georgia-specific documents (which must be submitted directly to the Department).
-Applicants should also download the Georgia Code Sections and Regulations.
+Applicants should also familiarize themselves with the applicable Georgia Code Sections and Regulations.

 CREDIT HISTORY: Applicants should be aware of disqualifying factors concerning creditworthiness.
 The Department does not qualify financial responsibility on a credit score, but looks at the MLO applicant’s overall credit report.
 Judgments, defaults on student or government loans, child support in arrears, and other factors could result in the denial of licensure.
 Tax liens, charge-offs or collection accounts, and foreclosures or short sales with a deficiency will also negatively affect MLO licensing unless a payment plan is in place and at least 3 consecutive payments have been made prior to the application.
 (Payment plans will be checked at renewal for continuation.)

 - File a New MLO Application through the NMLS (links off-site to NMLS)

 - MLO Quick Guide for Submitting the Individual Form (MU-4) (links off-site to NMLS)